asik/ValueCollections/README.md

 It's short and it's consistent with the equivalent [planned F# feature also based on `ImmutableArray`](https://github.com/fsharp/fslang-design/blob/main/RFCs/FS-1094-block.md).

 ### Why do we need this?
 Comparing objects for equality is common and it's becoming more common with record types.
-Unfortunately, all the collection types in .NET default to reference equality, which means they don't work in records.
+Unfortunately, all collection types in .NET, including those in `ImmutableCollections`, default to reference equality, which means they don't work in records.

 ### Why should it be immutable?
 Anything that supports equality should be immutable, since it can be used as keys in dictionaries and maps.
 In a DDD sense, this type represents a value, not an entity.